 Just to press the point a little more, Jesus' teaching should change how we see possessions.
 All that we have is given by God in order to provide for the needs of others.
-Thomas Aquinas put it like this:
+The great medieval theologian Thomas Aquinas put it like this: